 If you are new to Clubhouse, here are a few tips to help you get started smoothly:

 - Add an insightful bio – Your bio plays a significant role in letting others know who you are and what you do.
 Unlike other social media platforms, you can’t show much about yourself other than in your bio.
 If you want to gain more followers, make sure you have a good bio that should give others an idea of your interests, expertise, and profession.
-The top 2-3 lines of your bio are the most visible so use this space to tell your followers who you are and what you are all about.
+The top 3 lines of your bio are the most visible so use this space to tell your followers who you are and what you are all about.
 Use emojis and short bullet points to help break up your bio and make it easy to read.
 In your bio, there is space for you to add links to your Twitter and Instagram profiles.
 However, you can also add links to your website, Linkedin or any other social platforms in the bio text itself.
 If you are unsure, check the bios of people you follow.
 You can even join rooms that offer ‘bio reviews’ where you can receive tips on how to make your bio more effective.
+Please note bios are searchable so include any keywords or emojis in your bio which may help people to find you.

 - Plan in advance and join rooms from the beginning – Rather than jumping onto Clubhouse at ad-hoc moments throughout the day, it’s best to plan your time on the platform around scheduled rooms.
 That way, you are more likely to be able to join rooms that interest you.
 It’s best to browse Clubhouse either on the hour or half-past the hour as this is when most rooms are scheduled to start.
 Joining rooms as they open up is beneficial as you’ll have more chance of being invited onto the stage and you’ll be involved in the conversation from the beginning.